-To support FDIR, if the local receiver detects that it has lost the receive signal, i.e. that the signal level is below a minimum acceptable level, the lane initialisation and standby controller will cause Loss of Signal (LoS) control words to be injected into the transmit data stream to inform the other end of the lane of the fault.
+To support FDIR, if there is a very high error rate or the local receiver detects that it has lost the receive signal, i.e. that the signal level is below a minimum acceptable level, the lane initialisation and standby controller will cause Loss of Signal (LoS) control words to be injected into the transmit data stream to inform the other end of the lane of the fault.